ilyasolgun11/show-down/docs/TESTING.md

 #### **CSS** - [https://jigsaw.w3.org/css-validator/)

 Returned no errors from css file using direct and URL input.
+However there are a few warnings telling me that using background-clip to text method has been deprecated, But when i checked all browsers to see cross-compatibility of my game i noticed no issues with the background color being clipped to the header.

 ![CSS validator](assets/images/readme/show-down-css-validation.png)